WORKSHOP

 Abstract

-Mobility begins with the relationship between art, culture, and movement, and to reflect on mobility today means to widen the perspective and go beyond the concepts of travel, discovery, and displacement; it calls for an analysis of social, political, economic, and cultural phenomena.
-The practice of mobility can be thought of as a phenomenological experience where identity comes into contact with alterity, as a path of transformation where ideas, perceptions, and preconceptions are questioned.
+Mobility begins with the interplay between art, culture, and movement.
+Reflecting on mobility today requires widening the perspective beyond the concepts of travel, discovery, and displacement; it calls for an analysis of social, political, economic, and cultural phenomena.
+The practice of mobility can be understood as a phenomenological experience where identity encounters alterity—a transformative journey where ideas, perceptions, and preconceptions are questioned.

 AUTOPIA